 - If you are taking blood thinning medication

-Choosing a superior product like Viva Labs Krill Oil, will likely be considered not only safe, but powerfully beneficial for most people.
+Choosing a superior product like Viva Naturals Krill Oil, will likely be considered not only safe, but powerfully beneficial for most people.
 It is your health we’re talking about however, and we want you armed with all the information possible as you decide what is best for the needs surrounding your personal health.

 Effects on Medication